Last-Minute Gifts for Cinephiles

 • Another Gaze: A Feminist Film Journal - $28.61 for an annual print subscription (2 issues).
 You'll receive a beautifully bound journal (similar to the feel of The Paris Review) that contains over 200 pages of smart criticism about "women and queers as filmmakers, protagonists and spectators."

 • Movie Jawn - $25 for an annual subscription (4 issues).
-I haven't actually received my first copy of this yet, but I know I'll like it based on the their subscription questionnaire alone.
+I haven't actually received my first copy of this yet, but I know I'll like it based on their subscription questionnaire alone.

 • Film Comment - $29.95 for an annual subscription (6 issues).
 I've subscribed to this one for a long time.
 There isn't enough of a focus on women writers/creators, but the interviews alone make it worthwhile.

 • Bright Wall/Dark Room - $15 for the first year (digital only).
-I love the way they describe they the site: "Bright Wall/Dark Room offers a different lens on film: no hot takes, no hype, no movie news, no clickbait, no “content,” no ads.
+I love the way they describe the site: "Bright Wall/Dark Room offers a different lens on film: no hot takes, no hype, no movie news, no clickbait, no “content,” no ads.
 We’re an online magazine devoted to exploring the relationship between movies and the business of being alive."
 Hell yeah!

 • Cineaste - $24 for an annual subscription (4 issues).
-Their website is trash but trust me: if you're only going to subscribe to one film magazine, this it it!
+Their website is trash but trust me: if you're only going to subscribe to one film magazine, this is it!
 It's one of the oldest and generally has amazing interviews.

 Random shit